gnulabis/UTFT-ESP/README.md

 `UTFT(byte model, int CS, int RST, int SER=0);`

-When the above constructor is invoked, the library will automatically use the hardware SPI pins for SCK and MOSI.
+When the above constructor is invoked, the library will automatically use the hardware SPI pins for SCK and MOSI (GPIO14 and GPIO13 respectively on the ESP8266).

+You might want to have a look at the included Arduino IDE examples for ideas on how to establish the communication between the ESP8266 and your TFT display.

-This work has been tested with an ESP-12 module, an ILI9341 serial display and Arduino IDE 1.6.5, using the excellent [esp8266 platform package for Arduino](https://github.com/esp8266/Arduino).
+This work has been tested with an ESP-12 module, several ILI9341-based and ST7735-based serial displays, Arduino IDE 1.6.5 and 1.6.6, using stable version 2.0.0 of the excellent [esp8266 platform package for Arduino](https://github.com/esp8266/Arduino).

 *Please keep in mind that this is still work in progress.
 Use it at your own risk.*